vegu-ai/talemate/docs/getting-started/load-a-scene.md

 ![Getting started first interaction](/img/0.26.0/getting-started-first-interaction.png)

-Once sent, its not the AI's turn to respond, give it a moment, depending on the service and model selected it can take a a moment.
+Once sent, its now the AI's turn to respond - depending on the service and model selected this can take a a moment.

 ![Getting started first ai response](/img/0.26.0/getting-started-first-ai-response.png)